carmaa/inception/README.md

 The current version only work as a proof-of-concept against Windows 7 SP1 x86.
 No other OSes, versions or architectures are supported, nor is there any guarantee that they will be supported in the future.
-If you want to change this, send me a wad of cash in unmarked dollar bills or a pull request.

 #### Execution